Nebraska State Patrol seizes liquor from Cheema's Gas & Liquor

 Kuldip Singh, 59, of Scottsbluff, is the owner of the establishment.
 He has been cited on four counts of transportation of liquor into the state of Nebraska, evading or attempting to evade a liquor tax, and acquiring liquor from someone other than a licensed dealer.
 The business, Cheema’s Gas and Liquor, will be referred to the Nebraska Liquor Control Commission for consideration of additional penalties, Thomas said.

-According to Nebraska Liquor Control Commission online records, Singh owns other stores in Bridgeport and Chadron.
+According to Nebraska Liquor Control Commission online records, Singh owns other stores in Bridgeport, Rushville and Chadron.
 He also owns at least one liquor store in Wyoming.

 Sign up for our Crime & Courts newsletter